MikhailK89/portfolio_landing/README.md

 Also this page was adapted for different width values: 380px, 565px, 767px, 991px and 1199px.

-# Slick slider
+# Solving Slick slider problem

 Slick slider has some features when using flex.
+If it is inside any block that has the property `display: flex`, then it begins to expand exponentially in width.

 In this project the slider is used inside the modal window.
 ```css
 <div class="modal">
   <div class="modal__dialog>